Manuscript Development

 Manuscript development and mentorships

 Many writers’ organisations provide opportunities for manuscript development through programs such as fellowships and mentorships, in which an experienced author works with you to improve your manuscript.
-Some of these programs, such as the Varuna fellowship programs and the Australian Society of Authors (ASA) award mentorships, are selective.
+Some of these programs, such as the Varuna fellowship programs, are selective.
 Selective programs have the advantage of being less expensive and more prestigious for participating writers.
 Writing NSW’s free weekly electronic newsletter, Newsbite, publishes information about upcoming mentorship and manuscript development opportunities for writers.

 Writing NSW runs an extensive, paid mentorship program, which is available to members on application.
 Our mentors specialise in a range of areas including fiction, non-fiction, memoir, poetry, scriptwriting, speculative fiction and writing for children and young adults.
 Find out more here>>